hray001/DataStructures/README.md

 (First In Last Out)

-Stacks are interesting in that they only deal with the top of the structure.
+Stacks are interesting in that access involves only the topmost element.
 You either push to the top or pop off the top.
-A good example of an easy stack implementation is using it to reverse something.
+One way to use a stack is to use it to reverse the order of something.
 When you push, say a set of strings, to the stack after popping all of the elements off of the stack, the sentence of strings would be in reverse.

 ```
 #include <stack>